Reply 1997: Reception and impact

 Seo In-guk, Eun Ji-won, Lee Si-eon and Shin So-yul hosted the 15 September 2012 episode of sketch comedy show Saturday Night Live Korea, which included skits that parody scenes in their series.
 On 20 September 2012, a special was aired on tvN's enews featuring behind-the-scenes videos and a few bloopers from the set.

 A novelization was published in January 2013.
 Director Shin Won-ho re-edited all 16 episodes for a special director's cut DVD, released in February 2013.
 It also included 358 minutes of exclusive behind-the-scenes footage, a blooper reel, as well as commentary from the director and actors.

 The show was said to have sparked the "retro" trend in South Korea and the media and cultural commentators have noted an increased interest in the pop culture of the 1990s after the show aired.
 Notably, the show garnered more interest in "first generation" K-pop idol groups whose heyday took place during the 1990s prior to the Korean Wave, hence not being as well known to international audiences as their much younger counterparts.
 Not long after the show concluded, Eun and H.O.T members Moon Hee-joon and Tony An joined two other members of fellow first-generation groups in filming their own variety show Handsome Boys of the 20th Century, which Moon called the "reality-variety show version of Reply 1997".
 In 2014, the highly successful comebacks of Seo Taiji, g.o.d and Fly to the Sky further added to the retro wave.
 The variety show Infinite Challenge began airing the "Saturday, Saturday is for Singers" (ToToGa) segment which specifically features artists and groups popular during the 1990s and has directly led to the reunions of first-generation groups Jinusean, S.E.S, Sechs Kies and H.O.T after over a decade of inactivity or disbandment.

+Director Shin Won-ho and writers Lee Woo-jung, Lee Sun-hye, and Kim Ran-ju had all previously worked in variety television and had no prior experience directing or writing for a drama series.
+Rather than following conventional drama production practices, they structured each scene using a variety-show planning approach, and applied editing techniques characteristic of variety programming—designed to build suspense and curiosity—rather than the straightforward chronological editing typical of dramas, a method credited with heightening audience engagement.